wangytangy/Conway-Game-of-Life/README.md

 Many complex cell patterns that have been discovered throughout the decades would be too time-consuming to hardcode in the grid as they may involve hundreds of cells positioned at specific locations.
-To automate the process, I store the patterns (available in online libraries) as a string with "dead" cells are represented by "." and live cells are represented by "O".
+To automate the process, I stored the patterns (available in online libraries) as a string with "dead" cells are represented by "." and live cells are represented by "O".
 These strings are stored in variables held by a JavaScript object and imported into the Board class.

 ```javascript